 The Importance of Collaboration

 Collaboration can help new teachers avoid isolation and find sources of support.
 For more on the how (and why), check out the following posts:

 - Terry Heick emphasizes collaboration in the classroom, with colleagues, and across global PLNs as a successful strategy for starting the school year right in "Starting a New School Year: Nine Tips for Collaboration."

 - In "Making the Most Out of Teacher Collaboration," Johnson stresses the importance of collaboration and offer strategies for teachers working together.

 Take Care of Yourself

-In Teacher Burnout: What Are the Warning Signs?"
+What does the research say?
+"In Teacher Burnout: What Are the Warning Signs?"
 Maurice Elias discusses some of the factors that are most likely to lead to teacher burnout and also catalogs some warning signs that you can check yourself against.
 If you find you are at risk, consider some of the following strategies to help you get back on course:

-Why Teachers Need Social-Emotional Skills" from , Vicki Zakrzewski offers some suggestions on how to develop these skills.
-Greater Good Additional Resources
+Teachers who develop social-emotional competencies may be less likely to experience burnout.
+In "Why Teachers Need Social-Emotional Skills" from Greater Good, Vicki Zakrzewski offers some suggestions on how to develop these skills.

-Resources Toolkit for New Teachers" for other curated guides, check out all of Edutopia’s content on the New Teachers page, and participate in discussions for new teachers in Edutopia’s community.
+Looking for additional resources that support new teachers?
+Visit the "Resources Toolkit for New Teachers" for other curated guides, check out all of Edutopia’s content on the New Teachers page, and participate in discussions for new teachers in Edutopia’s community.